RedisLabs/redislabs-docs/content/rs/administering/database-operations/slave-ha.md

 {{% note %}}
 - Slave HA follows all prerequisites of slave migration, such as [rack-awareness]({{< relref "/rs/concepts/high-availability/rack-zone-awareness.md" >}}).
-- Slave HA migrates as many shards as is possible based on available DRAM in the target node.
-When no DRAM is available, slave HA stops migrating slave shards.
+- Slave HA migrates as many shards as possible based on available DRAM in the target node.
+When no DRAM is available, slave HA stops migrating slave shards to that node.
 {{% /note %}}

 ## Configuring High Availability for Slave Shards